 - If you are planning to visit the national parks, you will need a National Parks pass.
 It costs $56 per vehicle up to 8 seats and gives you access for two months.
 There are also annual and two-year options available online.

 - Download the Wiki Camps app for Australia.
 It works offline so even if you have no phone signal, you will still be able to find a campsite.
-It also makes it really easy to see what facilities are nearby and find free camps.
+It also makes it really easy to see what facilities are nearby and find free camps and other accommodation options.

 - Even if you’re travelling in the middle of summer – remember the weather is much more volatile here than on the mainland.
 Prepare for all weathers and bring lots of layers so you’re prepared for cold nights.